simbamambara/Zimbabwe-Law-AI-Evidence-Layer/README.md

 .\scripts\run_all_checks.ps1
 ```

-Before the large files are uploaded, CI performs repository-structure and code tests and reports dataset validation as pending instead of failing on missing files.

 ## Evidence controls

 The repository includes deterministic hashing, schema validation, normalization logs, duplicate-source evidence, manual-review queues, privacy and governance templates, access and retention controls, incident procedures, correction and takedown processes, processing and risk registers, and POTRAZ evidence indexing.

-## Publication boundary

-Keep the repository private when it contains full source text, source blocks, personal information, or internal submission evidence.
-Any public release requires a documented legal, privacy, editorial, and data-owner decision.

-## Status

-Evidence framework: configured.
-Large dataset upload: manual step.
-POTRAZ filing: requires completion and sign-off by the accountable organisation.